sunkuprashanth/zoom-automation/README.md

 Add the meet ids and passwords on lie 10 and 11. place the time table in same folder with the program and add its path to read_timetable.py on line 65.
 It works only for screen resolution of 1920x1080.
+The time table has to be in given time table format.